OmniCustom-project/OmniCustom/README.md

 ## 📣 Disclaimer

-This is official code of STEM Inversion.
+This is official code of OmniCustom.
 All the copyrights of the demo images and audio are from community users.
 Feel free to contact us if you would like remove them.